Run Linux on Windows 10 with VirtualBox

 With the virtual machine running, open the settings for the virtual machine and, under Shared Folders, click the Add shared folder icon.
 Use the following settings in the dialog box that appears:

 - Folder Path: use the folder path for the folder to share between the host and guest;

 - Folder Name: choose a name for the folder, which will be displayed in Linux Mint and be referenced in a startup command;

 - Leave Mount point empty.

-After confirming the settings, the shared folder can be mounted using the following commands:
+After confirming the settings, the shared folder can be mounted with the following commands:

-- make the directory on the guest before mounting or else it will error; then
+- make the directory on the guest before mounting; then

 - mount the directory to create a link between the host and guest OS.

 To automatically mount the shared folder on start up, edit

 /etc/group and add